We lead full lives.

 3 Email template on AWeber

 I use AWeber for my emails.
-Again from the training I have received at SFM – I will be setting up pre-scheduled emails in my AWeber account.
+Again from the training I have received – I will be setting up pre-scheduled emails in my AWeber account.

 In other words, I will be able to write a few emails on a rainy day and when I have some time and am feeling enthused about a topic, and schedule them to go out when I’m having an unproductive day, or am on the beach with my daughters, or even on holiday!